 How did we build the AI infrastructure?

-From 15 writers to one operator: the AI pipeline Pipeline
+From 15 writers to one operator: the AI pipeline

 From 15 writers to one operator: the AI pipeline Specialist agents with quality gates at each stage.
 The reviewer is the asset everything upstream learns from.
 Research agent market + audience signals Writer agent drafts against voice guide Editorial review quality gate · notes loop SEO + GEO agent search + AI surfaces Publish one operator ships Research agent market + audience signals Writer agent drafts against voice guide Editorial review quality gate · notes loop SEO + GEO agent search + AI surfaces Publish one operator ships